 Richard K. (Ricky) Davis is Clay Electric's GM/CEO

 The service area is divided into nine trustee districts with one member representing each district on the cooperative’s board of trustees.
-Members are elected to the board at the co-op’s annual meeting; the next meeting will be held on Thursday, March 29, 2018.
-Serving on the board are: Carl Hagglund (Secretary) of Keystone Heights, District 1; Kelley Smith of Palatka, District 2; Susan Reeves (Treasurer) of Hawthorne, District 3; Carl Malphurs of Alachua, District 4; Dewitt Hersey of Starke, District 5; Jimmy Wilson of Middleburg, District 6; John Henry Whitehead (Vice President) of Lake Butler, District 7; Jo Ann Smith (President) of Micanopy, District 8; and Karen Hastings of Citra, District 9.
+Members are elected to the board at the co-op’s annual meeting; the next meeting will be held in March or April of 2019.
+Serving on the board are: Carl Hagglund (Vice President) of Keystone Heights, District 1; Kelley Smith of Palatka, District 2; Susan Reeves (Secretary) of Hawthorne, District 3; Carl Malphurs of Alachua, District 4; Dewitt Hersey of Starke, District 5; Jimmy Wilson (Treasurer) of Middleburg, District 6; John Henry Whitehead (President) of Lake Butler, District 7; Jo Ann Smith of Micanopy, District 8; and Karen Hastings of Citra, District 9.

 To provide members with safe, reliable and affordable electricity with excellent customer service.